Interior Paint Colors Inspired By Christmas

 What do you think of when you think of Christmas reds?
 Some of us instantly jump to bright red candy canes while others see Santa’s red suit.
 Christmas red colors will spice up your entire interior design.

 Here are some traditional and nontraditional Christmas paint colors:

 The size of your room can play a big part in the red color that will work best.
 Larger rooms will do well with more dramatic colors like fire engine red.
 However, when you have less space, the room can feel boxed in with a loud red color.

 If you want a traditional Christmas, red and green are the perfect colors for your design setup.
 Here are some of the different traditional and traditional green Christmas colors for your home:

-A green Christmas tree with brown ornaments will create a soft warm look.
-You can complete the feeling of the room with a gentle mint green paint.
-If you like frogs you could even try adding a few festive froggies to your decorations.
+A green Christmas tree with brown ornaments will create a soft, warm look.
+You can complete the feeling of the room with gentle mint green paint.
+If you like frogs, you could even try adding a few festive froggies to your decorations.

 Frosty Shades of White